bebound/hugo_blog/content/post/textcnn-with-pytorch-and-torchtext-on-colab.md

 [PyTorch](https://pytorch.org) is a really powerful framework to build the machine learning models.
 Although some features is missing when compared with TensorFlow (For example, the early stop function, History to draw plot), its code style is more intuitive.

-[Torchtext](https://github.com/pytorch/text) is a NLP package which is also made by `=pytorch=` team.
+[Torchtext](https://github.com/pytorch/text) is a NLP package which is also made by `pytorch` team.
 It provide a way to read text, processing and iterate the texts.

 [Google Colab](https://colab.research.google.com) is a Jupyter notebook environment host by Google, you can use free GPU and TPU to run your modal.